 Gestational surrogates become pregnant through the process of in vitro fertilization (IVF) and not through traditional means.
 As a surrogate, you take medications to prepare your body to accept the fertilized embryo.
-These are mostly hormonal medications that trick your body into believing you’re pregnant.
-A Reproductive Endocrinologist (RE) analyzes your medical history and tailors your medications to what your body needs.
+However, these are mostly hormonal medications that trick your body into believing you’re pregnant.
+A Reproductive Endocrinologist (RE) analyzes your medical history and tailors your pregnancy and prenatal medications to what your body needs.

-Not every surrogate will have the same medications or same timeframe for taking them.
+Not every surrogate will have the same medications or the same timeframe for taking them.
 Follow the directions given to you rather than what you have heard of others doing and feel comfortable asking questions if anything seems unclear.
-It’s common for at least one of your medications to be as self-administered injections and you’re thoroughly educated on how to perform your injections properly.
-Below are some of the most common medications you might be asked to take as a surrogate.
+It’s common to self-administered injections.
+However, this is following a thorough education on how to perform your injections properly.
+Below are some of the most common medications you might need to take as a surrogate.

-Progesterone is a natural hormone that is normally produced by your ovaries.
-You take this to thicken your uterine lining for the embryo implantation and early pregnancy maintenance.
-Progesterone is most popularly in the form of an injection, but some people are prescribed a vaginal suppository or gel.
+Progesterone is a natural hormone.
+It is normally produced by your ovaries.
+However, you will take this to thicken your uterine lining for embryo implantation and early pregnancy maintenance.
+Progesterone is most popular in injection form.
+However, some people take it as a vaginal suppository or gel.
 Possible side effects may include tenderness at the injection site, vaginal discharge, dizziness, or breast tenderness.

-Estrogen is typically taken before the embryo transfer until around the end of the first trimester.
+Estrogen is often administered before the embryo transfer until around the end of the first trimester.
 It helps to grow the lining of the uterus and keep early pregnancies.
-It might be taken through oral pills, injections, vaginal tablets, or transdermal patches on your stomach that allow you to absorb estrogen through your skin.
+It might be taken through oral pills, injections, vaginal tablets, or transdermal patches on your stomach that allows you to absorb estrogen through your skin.
 The frequency of taking estrogen varies depending on which form you are using.
 You continue to take estrogen until your placenta takes over production around the 12th week of pregnancy.
 Possible side effects may include bloating, breast tenderness, or slight nausea.

 Leuprolide Acetate is commonly called Lupron.
 You typically start taking it about two weeks after starting birth control and lessen your dosage when your menstrual cycle begins.
 Its purpose is to stop you from ovulating by overstimulating your production of certain hormones.
-You should still avoid sex while on Lupron, unless approved by your doctor.
-Lupron is taken as an injection into fatty tissue.
-Injections are discontinued before egg retrieval from the intended mother or egg donor.
+You should still avoid sex while on Lupron unless approved by your doctor.
+Lupron must be injected into fatty tissue.
+You must discontinue injections before egg retrieval from the intended mother or egg donor.
 Possible side effects may include headaches, hot flashes, fatigue, or irritation of the injection area.

 Doxycycline or Tetracycline

-Doxycycline and tetracycline are both antibiotics taken as oral tablets.
-Either might be taken for a few days prior to your embryo transfer to prevent infections.
-Doxycycline typically doesn’t have any side effects, but tetracycline may cause slight gastrointestinal irritation or sensitivity to sunlight.
+Doxycycline and tetracycline are antibiotics, taken orally.
+You may take either for a few days prior to your embryo transfer to prevent infections.
+Doxycycline typically doesn’t have any side effects.
+However, tetracycline may cause slight gastrointestinal irritation or sensitivity to sunlight.

-Medrol is a low-dose steroid, most commonly in pill form, used to avoid inflammation of your uterine lining.
+Medrol is a low-dose steroid.
+Most commonly taken in pill form, it helps avoid inflammation of your uterine lining.
 Inflammation could prevent the embryo from implanting successfully.
-Most women experience no side effects from Medrol.
+Most women experience no side effects of Medrol.

 I know my surrogacy medications and doses.
 Now what?

-Keep all of your medications organized in a medicine cabinet, tackle box, or other organizer.
-Injection supplies need to be disposed of properly.
-Put plastic caps back on needles and place in a container that is out of reach from pets and children.
-These needles shouldn’t be thrown in the garbage.
+Keep all of your medications organized in a medicine cabinet, tackle box, or other organizers.
+Dispost of injection supplies properly.
+Put plastic caps back on needles and place them in a container that is out of reach from pets and children.
+Do not throw needles out in the regular garbage.
 Check with local medical professionals about acceptable places for disposal.

-This is not an exhaustive list of everything you may be asked to take and you may not take every medication on this list.
-Speak to a medical professional to find out what the best options would be for your personal situation.
+This is not an exhaustive list of everything you may need to take.
+Furthermore, you may not take every medication on this list.
+Speak to a medical professional to find out what the best options would be for your personal pregnancy situation.
 If you start to notice any uncommon side effects or think you took the wrong dose of a medication, inform your doctors as soon as possible.